 This section describes how we analysed the data that we collected from our empirical experiment.
-The raw data is included in Appendix A. We were measuring the efficiency of the maps with regards to the time that it took to find a solution to the questions.
+The raw data is included in Appendix A. We were interested in measuring the efficiency of the maps with regards to the time that it took to find a solution to a number of questions.
 Sections 7.5.1 through 7.5.4 detail how we used frailty models to analyse the route-finding tasks.
 Section 7.5.5 explains our analysis of the preference tasks and Section 7.5.6 looks at any interesting comments made in the questionnaire.